-Each dialogue was co-produced with people of all ages and from different walks of life and, once written, the scripts were then recorded by two professional actors and uploaded on to Youtube.
+Each dialogue was co-produced with people of all ages and from different walks of life and, once written, the scripts were then recorded by two professional actors and uploaded to YouTube.

 “We have worked in collaboration with numerous charities, universities and companies to ensure that we record realistic and representative scenarios that could occur in our day-to-day life and work” Ann Feloy, Chair of Olly’s Future and scriptwriter.